nikic/php-ast/README.md

     * AST traversal / visitation: There is currently no standalone package for this either, but implementing a recursive AST walk is easy.

-The [php-parser-to-php-ast][php-parser-to-php-ast] project can convert the AST produced by PHP-Parser into the format used by the php-ast extension.
+The [tolerant-php-parser-to-php-ast][tolerant-php-parser-to-php-ast] project can convert the AST produced by [tolerant-php-parser][tolerant-php-parser] (Another pure PHP parser library) into the format used by the php-ast extension.
 This can be used as a slow fallback in case the php-ast extension is not available.
 It may also be used to produce a partial php-ast output for code with syntax errors.